-Balsamic vinegar, fresh herbs, smoky grilled flavor, all of that makes these crispy potatoes a delicious side for your grilled meats.
+Simple grilled potatoes infused with balsamic vinegar, fresh herbs, smoky grilled flavor.
+Flavor and ease of preparation is what makes these crispy potatoes a delicious side for your grilled meats.

 I’ve been blabbering about the start to the grilling season for a week now, and I’ve got to warn you, I am not about to stop.
 I’m over the moon excited that we have a back yard now and a place for our grill to preside over its backyard kingdom.

 Hubs surprised me while I was away visiting my family a couple of weeks ago and laid down pavers next to our patio for the grill to have a nice, permanent place to live.
 Since it’s been “living” in a storage garage for about 5 years, I’m sure that it’s as happy as we are to have it out and ready to use.